stldo/gatsby-transformer-yaml-full/packages/gatsby-yaml-full-file/README.md

           {
             resolve: `gatsby-yaml-full-file`,
             options: {
-              path: './content', // If not set, the base path will be the parent },                   // directory of the YAML file being accessed },
+              path: './content', // If not set, the base path will be the },                   // current directory of the YAML file being },                     // accessed
         ],
       },
     },